Nehirrs25/demonstrative-ads-project/README.md

 # Demonstrative Ads Project

-The goal of this project is to demonstrate my ability to take raw data through a complete workflow — from cleaning and transformation in SQL, through statistical testing in Python, and into a set of report-ready findings and visualizations.
+The goal of this project is to demonstrate my ability to take raw data through a complete workflow, from cleaning and transformation in SQL, through statistical testing in Python, into an interactive Power BI dashboard, complete with a set of report-ready findings and visualizations.

 While the dataset itself was relatively uniform and low-variance (meaning many results were predictable), the value of this project lies in showing **workflow and tooling integration**: taking messy data all the way to the point of report readiness.